plembo/kubernetes-concepts/Concepts/01-Overview.md

 ## What is Kubernetes?

-Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
-It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.
+"Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation".

-The name Kubernetes originates from Greek, meaning helmsman or pilot.
-Google open-sourced the Kubernetes project in 2014.
-Kubernetes combines over 15 years of Google’s experience running production workloads at scale with best-of-breed ideas and practices from the community.
+"Kubernetes" is Greek for "helmsman" or "pilot".
+Google open-sourced in 2014.

 This diagram shows the evolution of deployments from the traditional bare metal server model, through virtual machines to containers:

 ![Container Evolution](images/container-evolution.png)

-Containers are popular because of the following benefits:
+According to the kubernetes doc, containers are popular because:

 * Agile application creation and deployment: increased ease and efficiency of container image creation compared to VM image use.
 * Continuous development, integration, and deployment: provides for reliable and frequent container image build and deployment with quick and easy rollbacks (due to image immutability).